 I recently wrote about a woman who has few if any cardiac symptoms, no definitive test results, and very little if any reason to believe she might have a heart condition.
 Yet she is so utterly convinced of her extreme risk for having a heart attack that she actually describes feeling like a “ticking time bomb”.

 Her conviction may have something to do with the increasing media coverage of atypical signs of heart disease in women (= a good thing).
-Or it may have something to do with the possibility that she is “catastrophizing” by looking to snag a nice juicy attention-getting heart disease diagnosis (= a bad thing).
+Or it may have something to do with the possibility that she is “catastrophizing” by looking to snag an attention-getting heart disease diagnosis (= a bad thing).

 I’ve recently subscribed to medical historian Dr. Jan Henderson‘s fascinating blog called The Health Culture, and that’s where I was once again reminded of a book that may actually help to inform this woman’s case.

 It’s called Overdiagnosed: Making People Sick in the Pursuit of Health by Dr. H. Gilbert Welch, who’s a professor of medicine at Dartmouth Medical School and author of another provocatively-titled book, Should I Be Tested For Cancer?
 Maybe Not and Here’s Why.

 Jan offers this simplistic overview of Dr. Welch’s new book: